 When the newest iPads were announced by Apple, MacCase got right to work.
 Contrary to popular belief, MacCase finds out about the new Apple products the same way as everyone else does, at the Apple Events.

 We got what we expected with the new Apple tablets.
 Two new designs without a home button and a minimal bezel that incorporates all the technology of the latest iPhones.

 Once we had a look at the new offerings, our design process begun.
 Choices are made and directions are taken to bring new products to life with the features, functionality and design excellence MacCase has built it's 20 year leadership reputation on.

 MacCase has been making Apple tablet cases since Steven Jobs introduced the first one back in 2010.
 We feel the solutions for our new Premium Leather 11 iPad Pro Folio and 12.9 Folio are the most advanced, feature filled folio designs to date.
 In essence, this is the best work we've ever done for a folio.

 JKD- We've spoke about the 12.9 design.
 How is designing for the new 11 inch different?

-Creating the New Leather iPad Pro 11 Case
+Creating a Hi-End Leather iPad Pro 11 Case

 JKD: Specifically, what issues do you have to address due to the smaller size?